maelh/radio-frequency-prototype-boards/README.md

 See also: [How to generate Gerber and Drill files in KiCad 7 (JLCPCB)](https://jlcpcb.com/help/article/362-how-to-generate-gerber-and-drill-files-in-kicad-7).

-### Caveat!
+### Experience with manufacturing

+I fabricated the extended board version at JLCPCB.
+For my first (and so far only) order, I enabled "Confirm Production file", which turned out to be a good idea.
+At first, they reduced the solder mask openings on the back side, which effectively removed the ground ring.
+Also, the silkscreen for the U.FL connectors on the front was removed and then when communicating to readd them, they were clipped.
+I suspect the wording in the remark field on the order page, was the issue, so I updated it in this README to sound closer to their wordings.
+The clipping was possibly due to the closeness to the SMD pads on the front.

+Watch out for some changes manufactures will automatically apply, to your design: [relevant instructions when ordering at JLCPCB](https://jlcpcb.com/help/article/14-Instructions-for-ordering).

-I haven't sent the designs to a PCB manufacturer yet, but will do so soon with the extended version, testing it with JLCPCB.
-Let me know if there are any issues in manufacturability!
+I haven't sent the standard design to a PCB manufacturer yet.
+Let me know if there are any issues in manufacturability and what instructions you followed when successful.

 ## Recommended lead-free solder